segment7/token-vendor/README.md

 # Token Vendor dApp

-An Ethereum-based decentralized application (dApp) that allows users to seamlessly **buy and sell ERC-20 tokens** (`TokenG9`) in exchange for ETH using a vendor smart contract and a ERC-20 contract.
+An Ethereum-based decentralized application (dApp) that allows users to seamlessly **buy and sell ERC-20 tokens** (`Token G9`) in exchange for ETH using a vendor smart contract and an ERC-20 contract.

 ---